NICK PERKINS

 "COOLING THE WATER"

-why I think there are not nearly as many black
+me tell you why I think there are not nearly as many

-travellers doing Africa as you might expect.
-It
+black travellers doing Africa as you might expect.
+It is

-evening in Egypt when I entered my dormitory room
+Egypt when I entered my dormitory room and was

-and was immediately appalled, in the sink in the
+immediately appalled, in the sink in the corner lay a

-corner lay a bottle of mineral water, cooling
+bottle of mineral water, cooling under a gushing

 ESSAY 2: